SiddhaK17/Turtle-Traffic-Dodger-Project/README.md

 ---

-> 🚀 **In summary:** As the levels climb, both the **speed** and the **number of cars** scale up dramatically, delivering a thrilling, fast-paced, and progressively tougher gameplay experience.
+> 🚀 **In summary:** As the levels climb, both the **speed** and the **number of cars** scale up dramatically, delivering a thrilling, fast paced, and progressively tougher gameplay experience.

 ---

 ## ✨ Key Highlights

-- **🎮 Engaging Arcade-Style Gameplay** – Offers a thrilling reflex-based experience where the player must guide a turtle safely across a bustling roadway.
+- **🎮 Engaging Arcade Style Gameplay** – Offers a thrilling reflex based experience where the player must guide a turtle safely across a bustling roadway.
 The balance of **progressive speed increases** and **dynamic car spawning** ensures a fresh challenge every time.

 - **📈 Progressive Difficulty Scaling** – Each successful crossing elevates the difficulty: cars move faster, spawn more frequently, and demand sharper reflexes.
 This adaptive curve guarantees that gameplay remains exciting, competitive, and rewarding over time.